Ninja-Squad/ninja-squad.github.com/_posts/2024-08-13-what-is-new-vue-3.5.md

 Vue provides four strategies for hydration in v3.5:

-- `hydrateOnIdle()`: the component will be hydrated when the browser is idle.
+- `hydrateOnIdle()`: the component will be hydrated when the browser is idle (you can specify a timeout if needed, as `requestIdleCallback`, which is used internally, allows).
 - `hydrateOnVisible()`: the component will be hydrated when it becomes visible in the viewport (implemented using an `IntersectionObserver`).
-A `rootMargin` option can be passed to the strategy to define the margin around the viewport, as `rootMargin` in the `IntersectionObserver` API.
-So you can use `hydrateOnVisible('100px')` (or `hydrateOnVisible(100)` as `px` is automatically added for you if you pass a number) to hydrate the component when it is 100px away from the viewport.
+Additional options supported by the [`IntersectionObserver` API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) can be passed to the strategy, like  `rootMargin` to define the margin around the viewport.
+So you can use `hydrateOnVisible({ rootMargin: '100px' })` to hydrate the component when it is 100px away from the viewport.
 - `hydrateOnInteraction(event)`: the component will be hydrated when the user interacts with the component with a defined event, for example `hydrateOnInteraction('click')`.
 You can also specify an array of events.
 - `hydrateOnMediaQuery(query)`: the component will be hydrated when the media query matches.
 For example, `hydrateOnMediaQuery('(min-width: 600px)')` will hydrate the component when the viewport is at least 600px wide.